Hartpury: Governance

 An electoral ward in the same name exists.
 This ward runs north to Corse.
-The total ward population at the 2011 census was 2,496.
+Six councillors represent the village on the parish council.

 Architecture

 The village has several interesting buildings including the former home of the Canning family, Hartpury House, now part of the college.
 Hill House, also known as The Hill, is a large timber-framed house which contains a sixteenth-century oak staircase and several plaster ceilings of the same period.
 The village hall was built in 2013 and won a design award from the Campaign to Protect Rural England (CPRE).
-There is a bee shelter near the church.
+There is a bee shelter in the churchyard.

+Built development in Hartpury mainly fronts the A417 highway and the roads that join it with some more recent consolidation around small newer schemes.
+Hartpury has experienced steady growth, with the majority of the housing being post 1950s, comprising mainly detached two-storey red brick dwellings.
+There remain some older cottages dotted around the settlement and the village is adjoined by fields, orchards and open areas.

 Notable people

 The First World War poet F. W. Harvey was born at Marlsend, Murrell's End, Hartpury on 26 March 1888.
 His father was Howard Frederick Harvey, a farmer and horse dealer.

 Three time National Hunt champion jockey Terry Biddlecombe was born at Hartpury Court in 1941.